 If you’ve experienced dry eyes in the past, someone may have told you, “Oh, don’t worry about it.
 Just put a drop of artificial tears in each eye, and you’ll be fine.”
 But it’s important to realize dry eyes are often a medical condition requiring more sophisticated treatment and management.

 This is why we’ve recently opened the Dry Eye Center here at Optique.
-At the Dry Eye Center, we analyze the specific cause of dry eyes and work to find innovative, specific-to-the-patient tests and strategies, as a means of helping each patient effectively manage the problem.
+We analyze the specific cause of dry eyes and work to find innovative, specific-to-the-patient tests and strategies, as a means of helping each patient effectively manage the problem.
+We are always working on dry eye relief.
 We felt there was a huge need for this, because, in our experience, even optometrists and ophthalmologists ignore complaints, or don’t adequately treat dry eyes, more than 90 percent of the time.
 This is true for a few reasons, but chiefly, there simply is no “quick fix” for dry eyes—no pill, for example, that can instantly treat the condition.
 Doctors seem to have difficulty managing a chronic condition where there are innovative new therapies.
 It takes the average doctor 10 years to adopt therapies that are already considered to be the standard of care.
 So, if your doctor is not keeping up with the latest research and treatment options, he/she will be less likely to offer a good solution.

 How Nashville’s “Allergy Central” Environment Affects Your Dry Eyes